Students come to Ohio Dominican every year from around the world. We're here to help you make ODU your home while you are here.

 Tuition (per semester)

-Activity Fee (per semester, full time students)
+Activity Fee (per semester)

 International Student Programming Fee (per semester)

-Heath Insurance (per year)
+Heath Insurance (per semester)

 All motor vehicles (cars, trucks, etc.) parked on ODU campus must be registered with the Public Safety Department.